gitter-badger/shine-1/README.md

 ## Community Information
 For this project to fully come to fruition, the community must be involved.
 I need Shine Repo Curators to add software to the repositories.
 More information will come soon.

+## Repositories
+It's going to be some time until I get the Repositories set up.
+I will update this section once I do this.